unhcr-americas/ageingonthemove/README.md

 Practically speaking this implies;

- * Avoid putting pictures of persons that can be easily recognized
+ * Avoid putting pictures of persons that can be easily recognized.

  * If the pictures you have includes persons that can be recognized, do not include those that present the person in a state of despair.
 An emotional state of despair can easily be conveyed by pictures that do not include recognizable faces.